What Is PC 171.5 and What Constitutes a Violation of It?

 What Are the Punishments for Violating PC 171.5?

-Possession of a weapon in an airport is considered a misdemeanor offense in California.
+California law treats possession of a weapon in an airport as a misdemeanor offense.
 The punishments could consist of:

 - Up to 6 months in a county jail